equinixmetal-helm/charts/README.md

 Where `chart-dir`, is a local directory containing the helm chart you wish to package.

-Then commit your changes and submit a PR.
+Then commit your changes and submit a PR to the [`gh-pages`](https://github.com/equinixmetal-helm/charts/tree/gh-pages) branch.

+Some upstream repositories publish their charts via automation.
+You do not need to use the above script unless manually generating the chart.